 Nathaniel Lacktman is ‘absolutely outstanding,’ with interviewees emphasizing that he is recognized nationally for his expertise in telemedicine.
 Another client reports: ‘He has the rare combination of extreme knowledge of his practice area and an understanding of business requirements.’
 (2018)

-Nathaniel Lacktman “is described by sources as ‘the foremost expert in the telehealth space’ and is said to be ‘a tireless champion for the advancement of the field.’”
+Nathaniel Lacktman “is said to be 'a tireless champion for the advancement of the field.’”
 (2019)

 Nate is vice chair of the ATA's Business & Finance SIG and heads the telehealth work group of the American Health Lawyers Association.
 He speaks and writes frequently on issues at the forefront of telehealth and is often quoted for his insight about legal and business developments in this area.
 He has written telehealth legislation, regulations, comments, and policy input to lawmakers, the Drug Enforcement Agency, the Congressional Research Service, state Medicaid Agencies, and state boards of medicine across several states.
 He has helped write telemedicine policy letters and position statements with such organizations as the ATA and the American Heart Association.
 He has appeared in publications such as POLITICO, NPR, Modern Healthcare, Forbes, Fox News, Bloomberg, Reuters, Huffington Post, MobiHealthNews, Wired, Inside Counsel, Buzzfeed, mHealthIntelligence, and Information Week, among others.